scottishgovernment/resources.mygov.scot/_assessments/assessment-guide-to-writing-the-report.md

 ### Not met the standard

 For services that have not met the Digital First Service Standard the report should explain why the service hasn’t reached the standard in a practical way.
-It should help the service team learn how to resolve any issues  for the next assessment.
+It should help the service team learn how to resolve any issues.

 ## Recommendations and requirements

 Recommendations can be provided by the assessment panel for the points in the standard that have been met.
-The aim of recommendations is to give the service team points to consider during the next stage of development.
+The aim of recommendations is to give the service team further points to consider during the next stage of development.

 Requirements should be provided by the assessment panel for the points that were not met.
-It will be mandatory for the service team to meet these requirements before they sit the re-assessment.
-The panel should set a fixed amount of time for when the requirement should be met.
+It will be mandatory for the service team to meet these requirements.

 ### How to write recommendations and requirements